intel-iot-devkit/iot-samples-cloud-setup/azure-mqtt.md

 If you have followed all the steps outlined above, you now should have all of the information you will need to provide to your program so it can connect to the MQTT server:

-MQTT_SERVER use "<Your IoT Hub Name>.azure-devices.net".
+MQTT_SERVER use "<Your IoT Hub Name>.azure-devices.net", along with either the "ssl://" protocol in C++ or "mqtts://" protocol from JavaScript.

 MQTT_CLIENTID use "<Your device name>".